Alfredo 2: Promotion and release

-The duo are scheduled to embark a 2025 tour in support of the album, titled "Alfredo: The Tour."
-The tour begins on September 20, 2025, in Philadelphia and concludes on November 9, 2025, in San Francisco, with Jalen Ngonda, Mavi, and Sven Wunder supporting as openers.
+Further promoting the album, the duo released a music video to "A Thousand Mountains" on July 31, a short video game titled Alfredo 2: Arcade the following day, and announced their 2025 tour in support of the album under the name Alfredo: The Tour on August 5.
+The tour began on September 20, in Philadelphia and concluded on November 9, in San Francisco, with Jalen Ngonda, Mavi, and Sven Wunder supporting as openers.
+On December 8, Gibbs announced a European tour, which began on March 30, in Tilburg, Netherlands and concluded on April 17, in Athens, Greece.